What is a Single Payer System?

 Is the Insurance Industry Good?

 Insurers aren’t good or bad.
-They preform a very important function in the health care sector.
-Regardless of how we move forward we will need the insurance industry.
+They preform an important function in the health care sector.
+Regardless of how we move forward, we will need the insurance industry.
 Remember single payer plans opt for a public insurance industry, not the elimination of insurers.

-Currently private insurance overhead is about 500 billion a year, whereas if we had a single payer system (with 2% overhead, as with Medicaid, Medicare, etc), it could potentially cost 50 billion, saving 450 billion, 80% of our entire deficit.
-In addition, insurers are fragmented and their lack of group buying power means they each end up paying higher prices for medical services on behalf of patients and pass those costs onto us via higher premiums and out of pocket costs.
+Currently private insurance overhead is about 500 billion a year; a single payer system with a 2% overhead, as with Medicaid, Medicare, etc. It could potentially cost 50 billion, saving 450 billion, 80% of our entire deficit to change the system.
+In addition, insurers are fragmented and their lack of group buying power means they each end up paying higher prices for medical services and pass those costs onto us with higher premiums and greater out of pocket costs.
 The better we can structure our insurance industry, the better we can deal with the economic aspect of the health care crisis.
 (3)

 The Dangers of Single Payer Insurance